This is an easy, one ingredient dairy-free and vegan dulce de leche or caramel sauce recipe that has a rich

 - 1 Can Nature's Charm Sweetened Condensed Coconut Milk or as many as you would like

 - Place the can or cans into a large pot on their sides and cover with 1 to 2 inches of water.

 - Bring to a boil, then immediately turn down to Medium-Low or Low until you have a nice, gentle simmer or light boil.

 - Let simmer 3 1/2 hours.

 - *Important step* Top off the water as it simmers to keep 1 to 2 inches of water over the cans at all times.

 - Halfway through the simmering processes, very carefully rotate the cans with tongs.

 - After the simmering time, carefully remove the cans with tongs and allow to cool before opening.
-DO NOT open cans when they are hot, there is a potential for explosion!
+DO NOT open cans when they are hot, there is a potential for an explosion!

 - Dulce de Leche can be stored in a sealed mason jar in the fridge for up to a month.
-Will thicken slightly in the fridge.
+It will thicken slightly in the fridge.

 - DO NOT open the cane while they are hot!
 Let them cool before opening, otherwise, they may explode!